jannat0718/Image-Captioning-using-Flickr30K-from-Kaggle/README.md

-Building an Image Captioning Model using VGG16 and LSTM on Flicker30K dataset
+# Building an Image Captioning Model using VGG16 and LSTM on Flicker30K dataset

+Flicker30K dataset: The Flickr30k dataset consists of 31,783 images that were collected from the Flickr website.
+Each image is accompanied by five captions, for a total of 158,915 captions.The images in the Flickr30k dataset cover a wide range of topics and categories, including people, animals, nature, and architecture.
+In addition, the dataset has been annotated with additional information such as object annotations, named entity annotations, and sentiment annotations.
+For this project, I ahve collected the datset from kaggle.